SalomePlatform/shaper/src/FeaturesPlugin/doc/intersectionFeature.rst

 Intersection
 ============

-The feature Intersection implements a boolean operation for intersection of a set of main objects with a set of tool objects.
+Intersection feature a boolean operation for intersection of a set of main objects with a set of tool objects.

 To perform a boolean operation Intersection in the active part: